A UK 2:1 honours degree or its international equivalent in psychology or a related subject.

-You must have experience of working with children and/or young people in settings including childcare, education, voluntary settings and mental health settings.
+You must have experience of working or volunteering with children and/or young people.

 Months of entry